AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Escaping special characters**

-Special characters should be URL-encoded in a rule to correctly match the URLs text.
+Special characters should be URL-encoded in a rule to correctly match the URL text.

-E.g. to remove the `?$param=true` you should use the `$removeparam=%24param` rule.
+For example, to remove `?$param=true`, you should use the `$removeparam=%24param` rule.

 :::note

-Space and comma symbols should be URL-encoded as well, otherwise the rule won't match the URL.
-However, `.`, `-`, `_` and `~` symbols should be used as is because they are not marked as reserved characters in URL-encoding.
+Spaces and commas should also be URL-encoded, otherwise the rule won't match the URL.
+However, `.`, `-`, `_`, and `~` should be used as they are, since they are not marked as reserved characters in URL encoding.

 :::

-Do not forget to escape special characters like `.` in the regular expressions.
-Use `\` character for that purpose.
+Remember to escape special characters like `.` in the regular expressions.
+Use the `\' character to do this.
 For example, an escaped dot should look like this: `\.`.

 :::note

-Regexp-type rules target both name and value of the parameter.
-To minimize mistakes, it is safer to start every regexp with `/^` unless you specifically target parameter values.
+Regexp-type rules apply to both the name and value of the parameter.
+To minimize errors, it is safer to start each regexp with `/^`, unless you are specifically targeting parameter values.

 :::